-The purpose of this document is to serve as the Community Air Protection (CAP) Incentives Policies and Procedures Manual (PPM) for the Yolo-Solano Air Quality Management District (District).
-It is an addendum to the District's Policies and Procedures for the Administration of the Carl Moyer Memorial Air Quality Standards Attainment Program (Moyer PPM) due to substantial overlap in the policies and procedures for both programs.
-The CAP PPM as an addendum to the Moyer PPM, incorporates the appropriate Moyer PPM sections by reference and addresses items unique to the CAP Incentives Program.
+The purpose of this document is to serve as the Community Air Protection (CAP) Incentives Program Policies and Procedures Manual (PPM) for the Yolo-Solano Air Quality Management District (District).
+It contains multiple references to the District's Policies and Procedures for the Administration of the Carl Moyer Memorial Air Quality Standards Attainment Program (Moyer PPM) due to substantial overlap in the policies and procedures for both programs.
+The CAP PPM incorporates the appropriate Moyer PPM sections by reference and addresses items unique to the CAP Incentives Program.